 Desirable Skills: Enjoy working with children of all ages.

-Minimum Requirements: Training consists of six training sessions, tour observations, and selected readings.
+Minimum Requirements: Training consists of three training sessions, tour observations, and selected readings.
 After training, Docents must work at least two tour shifts per month during the school year.

 Description: The main task of this volunteer position is labeling, filling, stoppering, and installing vials of preserved spiders but it's really varied with all sorts of clerical, packing/unpacking, and miscellaneous tasks.
 Some biology background is a plus but the only real requirement is for a careful and precise worker with some interest in the subject who is willing to work in the basement!
 Participation in field trips is possible if the person is interested, but not required.